mattjoyce/vestig/README.md

 ---

-## Non‑Goals (for M1)
+## Non‑Goals (Current Phase)

-To prevent scope creep, M1 explicitly does **not** include:
+To prevent scope creep, we maintain clear boundaries for each maturity level.

-- LLM-based extraction/summarisation pipelines
+**Completed in M1–M2:**
+- ✓ Basic store and recall (M1)
+- ✓ Content hygiene and deduplication (M2)

+**Not Yet Implemented (M3+):**
+- Temporal awareness and decay mechanics (planned for M3)
-- Graph relationships / entity resolution
+- Graph relationships / entity resolution (M4)
-- Complex ranking, reranking, or hybrid retrieval
+- Complex ranking, reranking, or hybrid retrieval (M4–M5)
-- Long-running background jobs
+- Long-running background jobs (M5)
-- “Perfect” unit test suites (we prefer smoke/integration tests in this phase)

-We will earn these later in M2–M6.
+We earn complexity progressively.
+Each feature waits for its maturity level.

 ---